getodk/docs/docs/entities-intro.rst

 If you want to look up Entities using a user-provided value such as a unique ID scanned from a barcode or entered manually, you can attach your Entity List with :ref:`csv-external <form-datasets-attaching-csv>`.

-Once a specific Entity is selected, you can look up its properties using a :ref:`lookup expression <referencing-values-in-datasets>`.
+Once a specific Entity is identified, you can look up its properties using a :ref:`lookup expression <referencing-values-in-datasets>`.
 All of this works exactly the same way as it does with CSV form attachments.

 .. seealso::
+    * :ref:`Looking up values in a list <referencing-values-in-datasets>`
     * :doc:`Community reporting tutorial <tutorial-community-reporting>`
     * :ref:`Central Entities documentation <central-entities-follow-up-forms>`